Editor’s Guidelines for Authors

 - The Editor does not return unsolicited articles and materials.

 - Scientific institutions submitting articles of their employees/co-workers for publication in ZNTJ have to bear part of the publishing costs.
-The fee is EUR 25per one page published.
-The Editor reserves the right to change the fees depending on the bailout amount from the Ministry of Science and Higher Education, and on the own finances.
+The fee is 150 EUR per published article.
+The Editor reserves the right to change the fees depending on the bailout amount from the Ministry of Education and Science, and on the own finances.
 The invoice incl.
 VAT will be issued as soon as the proof-printing of the article is ready.